 Management closely monitors receivables and writes off, as of year end, any balances that are considered to be uncollectible.
-Based on the history of collecting, there is no allowance for doubtful accounts as of

-December 31, 2022.
-The Organization has determined there are no significant financing components in contracts for the year ended December 31, 2022.
+Based on the history of collecting, there is no allowance for doubtful accounts as of December 31, 2023 and 2022.
+The Organization has determined there are no significant financing components in contracts for the years ended December 31, 2023 and 2022.